Senior Associate Director

 Program sponsor: C.V.
 Starr-Middlebury Schools Abroad

-The Middlebury School in Brazil features study abroad options in Belo Horizonte, Florianópolis, and Niterói, where you will enroll in courses at the local university alongside Brazilian students, live with a host family, and may also pursue credit-bearing internships.
+The Middlebury School in Brazil features a study abroad option in Niterói, where you will enroll in courses at the local university alongside Brazilian students, live with a host family, and may also pursue credit-bearing internships.

 Open to students from all majors with a minimum 3.0 GPA.